 Table 2: Questions of 2015 EAHP Statements Survey

-The five questions [Table 3], which received the least positive responses, were identified, and are subject to a more in-depth analysis in this article.
+The five questions which received the least positive responses were identified [Table 3], and are subject to a more in-depth analysis in this article.
 These five questions are related to four respective Statements: 6.4; 2.5; 5.5; 5.2.